JMS737/monzo-export/README.md

 docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t <image name> --push .
 ```

-# Limitations and Caveats
+## Limitations and Caveats
-## Retrieving transactions older than 90 days
+### Retrieving transactions older than 90 days
 Due to *Strong Customer Authentication* changes implemented by Monzo you are only able to fetch all transactions within the first 5 minutes after authentication.
-After this 5 minute period you'll only be able to fetch transactions within the last 90 days. *(Failing to enter a valid `since` date as a query parameter on the `/transactions` and `/export/transactions` will result in a HTTP 403 (Unauthorised) error).*
+After this 5 minute period you'll only be able to fetch transactions within the last 90 days. *(Failing to enter a valid `since` date as a query parameter on the `/transactions` and `/export/transactions` endpoints will result in a HTTP 403 (Unauthorised) error).*